-Today, we will discuss allowing Windows servers multiple RDP sessions or Remote Desktop Services option.
-But before we start our today’s article on how to allow Multiple TS Sessions, let us give you a brief about the Terminal Service and its uses.
+Today, we will discuss allowing Windows servers multiple RDP sessions or Remote Desktop Services options.
+But before we start today’s article on enabling Multiple TS Sessions, let us briefly introduce the Terminal Service and its uses.

-No need to worry about your multiple TS sessions errors because we have got some super easy methods for you to try out.
-Using these methods, you can conveniently enable multiple Terminal services on your device!
+There is no need to worry about multiple TS session errors because we have some super easy methods for you.
+You can conveniently enable multiple Terminal services on your device using these methods!

-Remote Desktop Protocol usually prevents the end users to connect to multiple desktop connections and limits the use to only one local device.
-To enable multiple RDP sessions, try out the simple methods given below.
+Remote Desktop Protocol usually prevents end-users from connecting to multiple desktop connections and limits the use to only one local device.
+To enable various RDP sessions, try out the simple methods given below.

 Modifying Computer Configuration

-- Firstly, to get Multiple TS Sessions, you need to Login to the server using the Remote Desktop and for doing this, simply press the Windows key.
-The start screen will appear, type “gpedit.msc” in the search box.
-Solve the windows update error if any.
+- Firstly, to get Multiple TS Sessions, you need to log in to the server using the Remote Desktop, and to do this, press the Windows key.
+The start screen will appear; type “gpedit. msc” in the search box.
+Solve the Windows update error, if any.

 - Disable the “Restrict Remote Desktop Services user to a single Remote Desktop Services Session” for the device to allow multiple terminal server sessions.

-- Finally, double-click the ‘Limit number of connections’ and enter the value 999999, to set as well as allow the Maximum Connection for multiple TS sessions.
+- Finally, double-click the ‘Limit number of connections’ and enter the value 999999 to set and allow the Maximum Connection for multiple TS sessions.

 Modify the termsvrl.dll

-The above mentioned termsvrl.dll is the library file of Remote Desktop Services or RDS.
-This file does not allow you to have multiple TS sessions or more than one RDP connection.
-As a result, only a single user is able to use the local machine at a time.
-If any other connection is made, the previous connection made will be forced to shut down if any other reference is made.
+The termsvrl.dll mentioned above is the Remote Desktop Services library file or RDS.
+This file does not allow multiple TS sessions or more than one RDP connection.
+As a result, only a single user can use the local machine at a time.
+The previous connection will be forced to shut down if any other reference is made.

-- Next, take the ownership of this file and give access rights to the administrators group.
+- Next, take ownership of this file and give the administrator’s group access rights.

-- To do so, you need to choose the library file by right-clicking and then choose the properties.
+- To do so, you must choose the library file by right-clicking and then the properties.

 - Now, paste this command on the screen.